codepath/compsci_guides/graphs/top_sort.md

 # Topological Sorting
 Aside from DFS and BFS, the most common graph concept that interviews will test is topological sorting.
-The objective of this algorithm is to produce an ordering of nodes in a directed graph such that the direction of nodes is respected.
+Topological sorting produces a linear ordering of nodes in a directed graph such that the direction of edges is respected.

 A **topological sort** is an ordering of nodes for a directed acyclic graph (DAG) such that for every directed edge _uv_ from vertex _u_ to vertex _v_, _u_ comes before _v_ in the ordering.

 ## Example
-An application of this algorithm would be trying to order a sequence of tasks given their dependencies on other tasks.
+An application of this algorithm is ordering a sequence of tasks given their dependencies on other tasks.
 In this application, there is an directed edge from _u_ to _v_ if task _u_ must be completed before task _v_ can start.
 For example, when cooking, we need to turn on the oven (task _u_) before we can bake the cookies (task _v_).

 <img src="https://github.com/codepath/compsci_guides/blob/graphs/graphs/figures/top_sort_graph.png"/>

 ## Implementation:
-The algorithm behind how to do this is simply a modification of DFS.
+Topological sort is simply a modification of DFS.
+Topological sort simply involves running DFS on an entire graph and adding each node to the global ordering of nodes only after all of a node's children are visited.
+This ensures that parent nodes will be ordered before their child nodes honoring the forward direction of edges in the ordering.

 ### Graph with no cycles
 ```python